thomjur/home_page/index.markdown

 category: home
 ---

-My name is Thomas Jurczyk.
 I am a historian and scholar in the field of religious studies at the [Ruhr-University Bochum](https://www.ruhr-uni-bochum.de/en).
 I am currently working as a research assistant and managing editor of [Entangled Religions](https://er.ceres.rub.de/) at the [Center for Religious Studies (CERES)](https://ceres.rub.de/en/) at the Ruhr-University Bochum.

 I am teaching BA/MA courses on Greco-Roman religions and digital methods in the study of religion.
 My special interest are the history of ancient religions, an/iconism and the application of digital methods and quantitative approaches in the study of religion.

-Other research interests are:

-- Early Christianity
-- History of religious notions
-- An/Iconism
-- Python/Java programming

 This website contains selected information about me and my projects.
 It also includes a list of my publications and presentations.